montehurd/mediawiki-quickstart/README.md

 ### Adding more skins:

-Look at the skin manifest files in `~/mediawiki-quickstart/skins/manifests`
+Look at the skin manifest yml files in `~/mediawiki-quickstart/skins/manifests`

 Copy one of them and rename it for your skin and edit it to use your skin's settings